IsaEscaraber/Learning_git/README.md

 * ## EMOJIS
 This code is used in writes comment of README or issues description.

-The names of the emoji is the repository of ikatyang.
+The names of the emoji is the [repository](https://github.com/IsaEscaraber/Learning_git/blob/main/arquivos/emojis.md).

 :nome of the emoji: